-The British Gas Energy Trust provides grant funding to organisations offering specialist fuel debt/money advice services.
-Find you nearest funded advice organisation here.
+British Gas Energy Trust provides funding to organisations across England, Wales and Scotland, to enable them to offer specialist fuel debt/money advice services.
+These impartial and independent services are available free to individuals.
+Find your nearest funded advice organisation here.

 The Trust also funds organisations across England, Wales and Scotland to provide fuel debt and money advice services within communities.